t3-nramirez/AzureLabs/Lab2-ContainerizingApplications/README.md

 ## Lab Goals

 The goal of this lab is to take an existing web application and move it from a standard deployment using on premises web farms to a container infrastructure on Azure.
-This will enable a much more saleable environment with a lot less management.
+This will enable a much more scalable environment with a lot less management.
 In this lab you will:

 ### Learning Objectives
       - Create a container registry in Azure